nguyenit67/nguyenit67/README.md

 ## 🤝 Collaboration

-I'm eager to connect and collaborate with other enthusiasts who are passionate about AI and technology.
-I believe in the power of collaboration and I'm excited to learn from others and contribute to meaningful projects.
+I'm eager to connect and collaborate with other enthusiasts who share a passion for AI and technology.
+I firmly believe in the power of collaboration and am excited to both learn from others and contribute to meaningful projects.
+In 2023, I had the chance to contribute to a project that involved donating gifts and school supplies to children in foster care and emergency shelters.
+If you’re interested, feel free to check it out and collaborate with them at [donategifts](https://github.com/donategifts/donategifts).

-## 📈 My Profile Stats
+## 🔥 My Profile Stats

 [![My's GitHub stats](https://github-readme-stats.vercel.app/api?username=nguyenit67)](https://github.com/anuraghazra/github-readme-stats)